William C. Hopkinson: Death

-On October 21, 1914, Hopkinson attended the provincial courthouse on West Georgia Street in Vancouver.
+On 21 October 1914, Hopkinson attended the provincial courthouse on West Georgia Street in Vancouver.
 He was there to testify at Bela Singh's murder trial, where he was expected to give evidence concerning threats made against Bela Singh, including death threats made by one of the victims.
 While waiting outside a courtroom, Hopkinson was assassinated by Mewa Singh.
-For Bhai Mewa Singh the turning came on September 15, when he witnessed a man named Bela (who worked as an informant for the Canadian immigration department) enter the Gurdwara on West Second Avenue and was attacked and forced to shoot two Sikhs: Bhai Bhag Singh and Bhai Battan Singh.
+For Bhai Mewa Singh the turning came on 15 September, when he witnessed a man named Bela (who worked as an informant for the Canadian immigration department) enter the Gurdwara on West Second Avenue and was attacked and forced to shoot two Sikhs: Bhai Bhag Singh and Bhai Battan Singh.
 Bhai Mewa Singh, like many Sikhs, was devastated by this event especially with their source of weapons cut off and he planned to testify in revenge.

-However, Bhai Mewa Singh Ji did not waver; he testified in court that Bela had shot Bhai Bhag Singh Ji and Bhai Battan Singh Ji from behind without any prior provocation.
-After giving this testimony Bhai Mewa Singh Ji claimed he was threatened once again by a mole named Babu who worked for inspector Hopkinson, although no evidence of this ever was provided.
+However, Bhai Mewa Singh did not waver; he testified in court that Bela had shot Bhai Bhag Singh and Bhai Battan Singh from behind without any prior provocation.
+After giving this testimony Bhai Mewa Singh claimed he was threatened once again by a mole named Babu who worked for inspector Hopkinson, although no evidence of this ever was provided.
 Bhai Mewa Singh continued to make claims he was told that the next time he was seen walking the streets of Vancouver that he would be shot dead.

 Bhai Mewa Singh held inspector Hopkinson responsible for interfering in the efforts of the radical separatist group.
-And when Mr. Hopkinson was to appear in court on October 21, 1914, to testify in favor of Bela.
-Bhai Mewa Singh Ji went to court that same day and shot and killed inspector Hopkinson to prevent him from testifying.
+And when Mr. Hopkinson was to appear in court on 21 October 1914, to testify in favor of Bela.
+Bhai Mewa Singh went to court that same day and shot and killed inspector Hopkinson to prevent him from testifying.
 After shooting inspector Hopkinson, Bhai Mewa Singh dropped his weapons and surrendered to the authorities.
-Bhai Mewa Singh Ji was put on trial for the murder of Officer Hopkinson.
-The presiding judge found him guilty of killing an inspector and Bhai Mewa Singh Ji was sentenced to death by hanging.
+Bhai Mewa Singh was put on trial for the murder of Officer Hopkinson.
+The presiding judge found him guilty of killing an inspector and Bhai Mewa Singh was sentenced to death.
+At his trial, he told the court that he did not regret killing Hopkinson."My religion does not teach me to bear enmity with anybody, nor had I any enmity with Mr. Hopkinson.
+He was oppressing poor people very much.
+I, being a staunch Sikh, could no longer bear to see the wrong done both to my countrymen and the Dominion of Canada.
+This is what led me to take Hopkinson’s life and sacrifice my own life.
+And I, performing the duty of a true Sikh and remembering the name of God, will proceed towards the scaffold with the same amount of pleasure as a hungry baby goes towards his mother."Bhai Mewa Singh was executed by hanging at the New Westminster jail on 11 January 1915.